Ghislaine Maxwell: Conviction and appeals

-Maxwell had complained of threats coming from prison staff in the days prior to sentencing, but gave no details about the nature of the threats.
-Although she had been placed on suicide watch on 24 June, she told the psychiatric team that she was not suicidal.
+Prior to sentencing, Maxwell complained of threats from prison staff, but gave no details about the nature of the threats.
+Maxwell was placed on suicide watch on 24 June, but told the psychiatric team that she was not suicidal.
 A related request by her lawyers for a sentencing delay was denied.

 Maxwell appealed the conviction on 7 July.
 On 25 July 2022, Maxwell was transferred from Metropolitan Detention Center, Brooklyn, to a low-security federal prison for female inmates at Federal Correction Institution, Tallahassee.
 She is scheduled to be released on 17 July 2037.
 In August 2022, her former lawyers sued her, alleging that she failed to pay $878,000 in legal fees.
 On 17 September 2024, three judges at the US Court of Appeals for the Second Circuit upheld Maxwell's five convictions and sentence.

 In April 2025, her lawyer David Oscar Markus asked the Supreme Court to hear an appeal, and on the business day after her prison interview with deputy attorney general Todd Blanche, he made a new filing in the case.
 The petition tested whether an agreement by one federal prosecutor (to wit, Acosta) binds his colleagues across the country.
 However, on 6 October, the Supreme Court declined to hear her appeal.

+Maxwell's friends and family maintain a website called “Real Ghislaine”, which presents arguments for Maxwell's innocence and contains links to resources such as statements by the Maxwell family.
+They also maintain an X (formerly Twitter) account, where they frequently created posts requesting kindness.

+In April 2026, Maxwell's lawyer David Markus stated that he will ask for a presidential pardon, but he does not think it would be the right time because of the heavy focus on the Epstein files.
+He says that there is a good chance Maxwell will get pardoned.

+Later in April, prosecutors revealed that they received a thumb drive from Maxwell with a ship date of 16 April 2026 with an amended motion.
+They did not reveal any details, but claimed it was similar to the argument she used for her original motion.

+On 29 July 2026, the senate passed a resolution to recommend that Maxwell does not receive a pardon.
+The resolution is not binding.

-2022 perjury trial
+Sequestered perjury counts

 In December 2021, Maxwell faced a second criminal trial for perjury on two charges that she lied under oath during a civil suit in 2015 about Epstein's abuse of underage girls.
 Each count carried a maximum sentence of five years in prison.
-Prosecutors have said that perjury charges would be dropped if she were sentenced on the sex trafficking charges on schedule.
-Following a petition for a new trial, submitted under seal, prosecutors told the judge on 4 February 2022 that Maxwell's arguments for a retrial must be "publicly docketed"; the judge said that the reasons for making the submission under seal must be made public.
+Prosecutors said the perjury charges would be dropped if she was sentenced on the sex trafficking charges on schedule.
+Once they had secured a conviction against Maxwell, prosecutors declined to move forward with a court-ordered trial on the perjury charges.